How Do Couples Therapists Use Cognitive Behavioral Therapy?

 Recognizing and handling triggers

 It’s not uncommon for old wounds, past trauma, or insecurities to come to the forefront in a romantic relationship.
 Feeling triggered—or having a strong emotional reaction that’s based on a past negative experience and is typically out of proportion to the situation at hand—is common.
-With CBT, a therapist can help you and your partner identify situations that commonly make one or both of you feel triggered and explore why.
+It is especially common in those who are experiencing post-traumatic stress.
+Traumatic stress triggers are often challenging to handle without professional help.
+With behavior therapy, a therapist can help you and your partner identify situations that commonly make one or both of you feel triggered and explore why as well as evaluate for an underlying stress disorder.
 Then, they may be able to help you recognize when it’s happening and shift your perspective in the moment to result in calmer conversations.

 Getty/Maskot